European shares recoup week's losses as U.S. cheers markets

 “The bounce in Wall Street and stabilisation in Asia are causing the market to rally back.
 My short-term indicators are telling me that we hit a bottom in the market earlier this week,” said Clairinvest fund manager Ion-Marc Valahu.

-The FTSEurofirst remains down by around 10 percent in August due to the alarm about China, and the index is at risk of its biggest monthly loss in four years.
+The FTSEurofirst remains down by around 10 percent in August due to earlier slumps caused by the worries over China, and the index is at risk of its biggest monthly loss in four years.

-However, some fund managers said stimulus measures from the European Central Bank (ECB) will offer medium-to-long term support for Europe’s economy and financial markets.
+However, some fund managers prepared to take a medium-to-long term view said economic fundamentals looked robust in Europe, with the region’s financial markets supported by economic stimulus measures from the European Central Bank (ECB).

 According to Thomson Reuters StarMine data, 58 percent of the companies on the pan-European STOXX 600 index have beaten or met expectations with their second-quarter results.